-- Attend all class sessions; if a student misses a class, it is her responsibility to arrange with another student to obtain all notes, handouts, and assignment sheets. - Read all material prior to class; students are expected to use the course readings to inform their classroom participation and their writing work.
-Students must learn to integrate what they read with what they say and write.
+- Attend all class sessions.
+If a student misses a class, it is her responsibility to arrange with another student to obtain all notes, handouts, and assignment sheets. - Read all material prior to class.
+Students are expected to use the course readings to inform their classroom participation and their writing.
+Students must integrate what they read with what they say and write.
 This last imperative is essential to the development of professional expertise and to the development of a collegial professional persona. - Educate themselves and their peers.
-Successful completion of graduate academic programs and participation in professional life depend upon a willingness to demonstrate initiative and creativity.
+Successful completion of graduate programs and participation in professional life depend upon a willingness to demonstrate initiative and creativity.
 Participation in the professional and personal growth of colleagues is essential to one's own success as well as theirs.
-Such collegiality is at the heart of scholarship, so some assignments are designed to encourage collaboration. - Spend at least 3-4 hours in preparation for each hour in the classroom; therefore, a 3-credit graduate hour course requires a minimum of 10-12 hours per week of work outside the classroom. - Participate in all class discussions. - Complete all assignments on time late assignments will not be accepted except in the particular circumstances noted below.
+Such collegiality is at the heart of scholarship, so some assignments are designed to encourage collaboration. - Spend at least 3-4 hours in preparation for each hour in the classroom; therefore, a 3-credit graduate hour course requires a minimum of 10-12 hours per week of work outside the classroom. - Participate in all class discussions. - Complete all assignments on time.
+Late assignments will not be accepted except in the limited circumstances noted in the section below about Assignments.
 Failure to complete any assignment on time will result in a failing grade for the course. - Be responsible with collective property, especially books and other material on reserve. - Ask for help from the instructor or the teaching assistant, either in class, during office hours, on the telephone, through email, or in any other appropriate way.
-Email is especially appropriate for information questions but please recall that Doty does not usually have access to email outside the office and that he tries to stay home one day a week.
-It may be several days after a student sends email before the instructor sees it.
-Unless there are compelling privacy concerns, it is always wise to send a copy of any email intended for the instructor to the TA as well; s/he has access to email more regularly.
+Email is especially appropriate for information questions, but the instructor limits access to email outside the office.
+Unless there are compelling privacy concerns, it is always wise to send an additional copy of any email intended for the instructor to the TA who has access to email more regularly.

-Academic dishonesty, such as plagiarism, cheating, or academic fraud, will not be tolerated and will incur severe penalties, including failure for the course.
+Academic dishonesty, such as plagiarism, cheating, or academic fraud, is intolerable and will incur severe penalties, including failure for the course.
 If there is concern about behavior that may be academically dishonest, consult the instructor.
 Students should refer to the UT General Information Bulletin, Appendix C, Sections 11-304 and 11-802 and Texas is the Best . . .
 HONESTLY!
 (1988) by the Cabinet of College Councils and the Office of the Dean of Students.